 Self-Hosted Versions & Releases

 Self-hosted Sentry follows a monthly release schedule using the CalVer versioning scheme.
-A new version is released on the 15th of each month, and patch releases are done when needed in-between.
+A new version is released on the 15th of each month, and follow-up releases are done when necessary in between.
 You can find the latest release over at the releases section of our onpremise repository.

 We strongly recommend upgrading by going through all the versions between your current version and the target version you are upgrading to.
 That means if you are on version